Skip to content

 Situation

 At times a node may need to be cleaned of Kubernetes components for troubleshooting purposes or to reuse the node in another cluster.
-This article covers the process to remove all Kubernetes components from RKE/RKE2/K3S nodes
+This article covers the process to remove all Kubernetes components from RKE1, RKE2 or K3s nodes

 • The node should no longer be a member of the Kubernetes cluster.

-• Root/ Sudo access privileges are required to modify system services, directories, and network settings that are part of the cluster's core configuration.
+• root/sudo privileges are required to run the cleanup scripts, which modify system services, directories, and network settings.

-• Ensure no critical workloads are still running in Kubernetes on the node; these will be forcefully deleted in the following steps.
+• Ensure no critical Kubernetes workloads or data are still present on the node; these will be forcefully deleted in the following steps.

 Resolution